jeffijoe/awilix/README.md

 (due to missing or cyclic dependencies).
 You can catch this error and use `err instanceof AwilixResolutionError` if you wish.
 It will tell you what dependencies it could not find or which ones caused a cycle.

+## `AwilixRegistrationError`

+This is a special error thrown when Awilix is unable to register a dependency due to a strict mode violation.
+You can catch this error and use `err instanceof AwilixRegistrationError` if you wish.

 ## The `AwilixContainer` object